ArneBachmann/tagsplorer/README.md

 # Known issues

-* It's possible to commit file names into Subversion, that aren't allowed to checkout on Windows, e.g. `file.`.
+* It's possible to commit file names into Subversion from operating systems like Linux, that aren't allowed to checkout on Windows, e.g. `file.` with a trailing dot.
 Since this is no problem that tagsPlorer can solve, we ignore this potential problem.
-In the code, the only difference was whether to check for the DOT from first to last character, or only from first to second last.
+In the code, the only decision to make was whether to check for the DOT from first to last character, or only from first to second last, which can be seen as premature optimization and unnecessary.

-* ...